 You get an email from your manager.
 Well, you presume it’s your manager - it’s not from their work email address.
 Or sometimes you get a text supposedly from them.
 They usually start by asking if you are busy, and when you reply, they tell you that they need gift cards.
-The reason might vary - it could be for a friend, or it could be for staff appreciation.
+The reason might vary - it could be for a friend who has cancer, or it could be for staff appreciation.
 They cannot get the gift cards themselves and they are in a meeting or similar.

 In any case, they want you to buy some gift cards for them.
 And no, it can’t wait until they’re back in the office.